captainnintendo/CNvN/README.md

 # What is CNvN?
-*CNvN* (not final) is a free (forever) fangame based on the characters of Cartoon Network and Nickelodeon.
+*CNvN: The Rise of CHAOS* is a free (forever) fangame based on the characters of Cartoon Network and Nickelodeon.
 This is a fanmade product and I do not intend to infringe copyright nor make money off of it.
 It is not affilated with WarnerMedia or ViacomCBS.
 It uses Godot.

 ## Plot